What Are Webhooks And How Do They Work

 Webhook request process

-For a system to send webhooks, the system has to be able to support the process.
-You can build your system to send webhooks by triggering HTTP requests for different types of events.
+For a system to send webhooks, the system has to be able to support the making outbound HTTP requests in response to an event within a system, and you can build your system to send webhooks by triggering HTTP requests for different types of events.

-Webhooks are most common in SaaS platforms like GitHub, Shopify, Stripe, Twilio, and Slack because they support different types of events based on the activities that happen within them.
+Webhooks are most common in SaaS and PaaS platforms like GitHub, Shopify, Stripe, Twilio because they support different types of events based on the activities that happen within them.

 Once the webhook registration for an event is complete, you will receive webhook requests at the destination URL you provided each time the event occurs.